Iriomote cat: Threats

 Destruction of habitat due to development, predation by dogs, traffic accidents, and traps set for wild boar and crabs all contribute to the decline in number of Iriomote cats.
 During the second survey of the island, conducted from 1982–1984, it was estimated that 83–108 Iriomote cats lived on the island.
 The third survey, conducted from 1993–1994, estimated that 99–110 of the cats were on the island.
 During the fourth survey, conducted from 2005–2007, there were an estimated 100–109 remaining cats.
 The method of estimating the numbers differed between the third and fourth surveys, though; if the third estimate were to be revised, there would have been an estimated 108–118 Iriomote cats at the time, meaning that the population is shrinking over time.

-Along with the traffic accidents, logging due to development, and development of the swamplands, house pets are also causing problems.
-House cats and stray cats especially cause issues with competition, disease transmission, and genetic pollution due to hybrids born of inter-species breeding.
+Along with traffic accidents, logging, and development of the swamplands, house pets are also causing problems.
+House cats and especially stray cats cause issues with competition, disease transmission, and genetic pollution due to hybridisation between the two species.
 It is also feared that dogs prey on the Iriomote cats.
+The government has successfully eliminated the stray cat population on Iriomote.

 The primary fear stems from house cats that have become feral or partially feral, but there has been no monitoring of these interactions.
-Pressure from competition over food, contact with house cats that have contracted feline immunodeficiency virus (FIV) and other contagious diseases, as well as decrease in population due to hybridization are all important issues with the Iriomote cat.
+Pressure from competition over food, contact with house cats that have contracted feline immunodeficiency virus (FIV) and other contagious diseases, as well as decrease in population due to hybridisation are all important issues with the Iriomote cat.

-In June 1999, the Iriomote Wildlife Protection Center conducted an investigation among 50 house and feral cats and 23 Iriomote cats in order to see if FIV was being transmitted within the populations.
+In June 1999, the Iriomote Wildlife Protection Centre conducted an investigation among 50 house and feral cats and 23 Iriomote cats in order to see if FIV was being transmitted within the populations.
 FIV was not seen in any of the Iriomote cats, but three of the house and feral cats tested positive.
-Because of the fears regarding transmission of the disease, starting in 2001 Taketomi Town enacted the Cat Breeding Ordinance which required all residents to register their pet cats.
+Because of the fears regarding transmission of the disease, starting in 2001, Taketomi Town enacted the Cat Breeding Ordinance which required all residents to register their pet cats.
 In June 2008, the ordinance was revised to include mandatory FIV testing and vaccinations, spaying and neutering, and microchipping.
 A new limit to the number of pets allowed per owner was also added.

 Furthermore, the cane toad, which secretes a poisonous liquid from glands in its ears, has also appeared on the island.
 In order to prevent further contamination of Iriomote, residents of Ishigaki Island began extermination measures in 2008.

 Conservation

 Status

-Since 2008, the Iriomote cat is categorized as "critically endangered" by IUCN.
+Since 2008, the Iriomote cat has been categorised as "critically endangered" by the IUCN.

 The Iriomote cat has been designated a natural monument by the Okinawa government.
-On May 15, 1972, along with the recovery of Okinawa, it was nationally recognized as a natural monument.
-On March 15, 1977, it was given special status amongst natural monuments, and in 1994 with the Species Protection Act, it was designated as a Specified National Endangered Species of Wild Fauna and Flora (国内希少野生動植物種, Kokunai Kishō Yasei Dōshokubutsu-shu).
-This act was adopted on January 28 and enacted on March 1.
+On 15 May 1972, along with the recovery of Okinawa, it was nationally recognised as a natural monument.
+On 15 March 1977, it was given special status amongst natural monuments, and in 1994 with the Species Protection Act, it was designated as a Specified National Endangered Species of Wild Fauna and Flora (国内希少野生動植物種, Kokunai Kishō Yasei Dōshokubutsu-shu).
+This act was adopted on 28 January and enacted on 1 March.